AP Top 25 Takeaways: Not-so-super superpowers show cracks | Times Leader

 But for now, the rest of the country has some reason to hope a real playoff race is possible.

-No. 8 Cincinnati came from 14-0 down late in the first half to , checking the first box on an important stretch of games for the Bearcats if they hope to make a playoff case.
+No. 8 Cincinnati came from 14-0 down late in the first half to put away Indiana, checking the first box on an important stretch of games for the Bearcats if they hope to make a playoff case.
 UC has a week off before heading to No. 12 Notre Dame on Oct.
 2.

 “It’s a little different world for us just because it’s a little bit of a spotlight, a little bit of a bull’s-eye,” Cincinnati coach Luke Fickell said.
 “I’m not saying it’s any more of a spotlight or a bull’s-eye than anyone else who’s ranked.
 But for us as a program it’s a little different than what we’ve experienced and our guys are finding a way to really handle it.”